gmbows/qwickly-handler/README.md

 a python script for attending canvas classes via qwickly

 ## How to use
-enter your university's canvas subdomain and full saml url in the available fields the saml url will eventually be detected automatically (10/19)
+enter your university's canvas subdomain and full saml url in the available fields <br>
+the saml url will eventually be detected automatically (10/19)